Yiwen7735/JOIN_US_app/README.md

 ## Pages

-- `/register`: sign up for membership with email, name and age (new member added to MySQL database)
+- `/register`: Sign up for membership with email, name and age.
+The page shows current total number of members, and the new member will be added to MySQL database immediately.
-- `/register_events`: mark the events interested (records associated with the member will be updated in database)
+- `/register_events`: The newly joined member should mark the events he/she is interested in.
+The page shows the total number of marks received by each event, and the record associated with the new member will be reflected immediately in database.
-- `register_complete`: registration complete message (with an option to redirect to `/register` page)
+- `register_complete`: Display a message for completion of registration, with an option provided to redirect to `/register` page for another signing up.

 ## Running the app